nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Designed and implemented processes for Code Signing, Continuous Integration, and Application Building.

-* Consultant for Penetration Testing, Exploit Confirmation, and Proof of Remediation.
+* Consultant for Threat Modeling, Penetration Testing, Exploit Confirmation, and Proof of Remediation.

 * Consultant/SME for SSL, SSH, Encryption, Public Key Infrastructure.